-The Department of Psychology offers a 60-credit graduate program in psychology designed to serve the student who plans to enter the applied fields of psychology after receiving the M.A.
+The Department of Psychology offers a 60-credit graduate program in counseling designed to serve the student who plans to enter the applied fields of counseling after receiving the M.A.
 The program offers four specialized tracks: school guidance counseling, school adjustment counseling (non-licensure), forensic mental health counseling and mental health counseling.

 The M.A. program must be completed within seven years of the first course counted toward the degree.
 Since courses are offered in a sequence rather than each semester, planning with advisors is imperative.
 Upon acceptance into the program, the student is assigned an advisor who will assist in planning a program to fit individual needs.
 There will be continual evaluation during the course of study with students apprised of their progress.
 A favorable evaluation is necessary for continuation in the program.
 The granting of the degree is based on professional competence, completion of the program of study, and satisfactory performance in a comprehensive exam or professional portfolio.

 To accommodate students who work and/or have other substantial demands placed upon their time, courses are offered during the evenings and/or late afternoon.
 Important exceptions to this schedule are the Pre-practicum, Practicum and Internship experiences.
 While some placements permit flexible scheduling, many place restrictions on scheduling.
 Since these experiences are an essential component of counselor training, students must plan for the flexibility that will allow them to complete these requirements.

 Any candidate who fails to achieve and maintain a satisfactory level on the Dispositional Assessment will be subject to review by the Graduate Committee in Counseling who may determine that the candidate can proceed without intervention or may work with the candidate (or provide a designated faculty member to work with the candidate) on a remedial plan.
 The Graduate Committee in Counseling may also decide the candidate is not eligible to proceed academically or proceed to Field Placement.
 If a candidate's assessment displays "0" or "-1" scores, the Graduate Committee in Counseling may remove them from a Field Placement.